Introduction to Multi-Factor Authentication

 - Location factors

-Modern knowledge factors include user names or IDs, passwords, PINs, and the answers to security questions.
+Modern knowledge factors include usernames or IDs, passwords, PINs, and the answers to security questions.
 Possession factors are such things as bank or ID cards, security tokens, one-time passwords (OTP) — very often these factors will be kept on a smartphone.
 Inherence factors are rapidly expanding with developments in biometrics technology.
-In addition to fingerprints, these factors now include facial and voice recognition, retina scans, even an individual’s typing patterns on a keyboard.
+In addition to fingerprints, these factors now include facial and voice recognition, retina scans, or an individual’s typing patterns on a keyboard.
 Location factors refer to the user's physical location at the time of authentication.
-In general these factors do not require any user input but are determined automatically for example by looking up IP addresses.
+Generally, these factors do not require any user input but are determined automatically, for example by looking up IP addresses.

 Single-factor authentication has obvious limitations.
 Passwords, for example, are often used as a virtual one-factor authorization method but passwords are easily forgotten, easily stolen, and sometimes easily hacked.
 A recent example of an MFA vulnerability involving weak employee passwords is the Uber cyberattack in 2022.
 Consequently, even in the consumer world, there has been a growing push toward Two-factor Authentication (2FA), also sometimes called Two-step Verification or Two-step Authentication.
 Strictly speaking, 2FA is a subset of MFA and the simplest form of a multi-factor strategy.

 - Two-factor Authentication